Rita2433/BITSS_PUC_CHILE_2017/4-VersionControl/README.md

 * To get the latest version back, type `git checkout HEAD <filename.txt>` or `git checkout master` which will send you to the tip of the `master` branch.
 (I know, we haven't talked about branches yet!
 So let's do that now.)

 Atlassian has a great [explanation](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting) of the differences between revert, reset, and checkout.
+-->

 ### Branching:
-Git uses branches to let you experiment on new ideas or bug fixes.

-* Create, name, and sync a new `experimental` branch with the 'create new branch' button.
-* Make changes to `regressions.do` making the regressions robust to heteroskedasticity, save, and commit them to `experimental`.
+Git utiliza ramas (branches) para que puedas experimentar con ideas nuevas o corregir errores de codigo.

+* Crea, nombra y sincroniza una nueva rama de nombre`experimental` haciendo click en 'create new branch'.

+* Cambien el archivo `regressions.do` haciendo la regresion robusta a heterocedasticidad, guarden y hagan commit a la rama `experimental`.

 * Oh wait, no. Emergency, you have to go back to the main (master) branch.
 * Change a different part of `regressions.do`.
 Add a line at the end:
 `summ length`